News

 Indiana’s syndromic surveillance system for public health surpasses the typical lifespan of public health technical initiatives

-Created by Regenstrief Institute, Indiana University School of Medicine, the Indiana State Department of Health and the Marion County Health Department, the Public Health Emergency Surveillance System (PHESS) has served Indiana’s foundational syndromic surveillance network for 20 years.
+Created by Regenstrief Institute, the Indiana University School of Medicine, the Indiana State Department of Health and the Marion County Health Department, the Public Health Emergency Surveillance System (PHESS) has served Indiana’s foundational syndromic surveillance network for 20 years.

-PHESS, initially developed by Regenstrief’s Shaun Grannis, M.D., M.S., and former Regenstrief Director of Medical Informatics Marc Overhage, PhD., M.D., has served as an essential public health tool, enabling early detection of bioterrorism threats and other health emergencies through chief complaint data received from emergency departments statewide.
-After nearly 10 years of PHESS operations, Regenstrief transferred the system to the Indiana Health Information Exchange (IHIE)
+PHESS, initially developed by Regenstrief’s Shaun Grannis, M.D., M.S., and former Regenstrief Director of Medical Informatics J. Marc Overhage, M.D., PhD, has served as an essential public health tool, enabling early detection of bioterrorism threats and other health emergencies through chief complaint data received from emergency departments statewide.
+After nearly 10 years of PHESS operations, Regenstrief transferred the system to the Indiana Health Information Exchange (IHIE) in 2014, which continues to oversee the operational aspects of the health information exchange-based system.

 “PHESS stands as an unparalleled example of a continuously running public health initiative,” says Dr. Grannis, vice president of data and analytics at Regenstrief.
 “It’s durability and success stem from sustained partnerships among Regenstrief, IHIE and public health stakeholders, as well as a steadfast commitment to public health infrastructure.
 Without PHESS, many advances in Indiana’s health information exchange and research capabilities could have been delayed or limited.”